bjompen/bjompen.github.io/posts/deathtodevops.md

 * The only way to actually know if what you are doing is useful is to ask the people around you.
 Should we improve on something?
 Are we heading in the direction people need us to go?
 In poker there is a saying: It's never to late to fold.
 Even if you invested a lot of time in something we need to know if it is worth keeping alive, and we need feedback loops to get this information.

   When I say feedback I do not only mean feedback on the end result.
 Ask your colleagues what they think you did right, and what can be improved.
-Ask your manager how he sees you and your work as a part of the companies main goals.
+Ask your manager how they see you and your work as a part of the companies main goals.

   In fact, before you start doing any work at all, make sure you know who to ask for feedback.